 We know that some campers may feel nervous about completing a kayak dunk and exit underwater.
 If campers don't feel comfortable completing this, they may still get a green string, but will have a red bead on it to signify that they may only ride in an open-faced kayak in boating classes.

-The string colour is based on the judgement of our Waterfront Director and is non-negotiable once it has been decided.
-Campers may be given the opportunity to retry their swim test on another day, at the discretion of the Waterfront Director.
+The string colour is based on the judgement of our Waterfront Director and is nonnegotiable once it has been decided.
+In some circumstances, ampers may be given the opportunity to retry their swim test on another day, at the discretion of the Waterfront Director.